What to Do When Your Credit Card Is Lost or Stolen

 After you’ve contacted the card issuer by phone, it can be helpful to follow up with a letter stating that your credit card was lost or stolen.
-Include the last four digits of your account number, date of loss or theft, first date the loss was reported, and the last authorized transaction.
+Include the last four digits of your account number, date of loss or theft, the first date the loss was reported, and the last authorized transaction.
 This letter provides proof that you reported the loss and the time of the report, should that fact ever come into question.

 Deal With Unauthorized Charges

 When fraudulent transactions are made on your credit card, the Fair Credit Billing Act (FCBA) protects you and limits your liability.
 Under federal law, if unauthorized charges are made with your missing credit card, the maximum amount you can be liable for is $50.
 If the charges are made after you report the card as lost or stolen, you have no liability.
-However, if the charges are made before you report the loss, your creditor can ask you to pay up to $50.
 That’s why it’s important to report your missing credit card as soon as possible.

-Many credit card issuers have a zero-fraud liability protection benefit that eliminates your liability for any fraudulent charges as long as the card is reported missing within a certain period of time.
+Many credit card issuers have a zero-fraud liability protection benefit that eliminates your liability for any fraudulent charges as long as you report the card missing within a certain period of time.
 Ask your creditor if such a benefit applies to your account.

 Once you report your lost card, your credit card issuer will freeze the account and issue you a new card with a new number.
-Still, it's a good idea to review your billing statement for a few months even after the loss to make sure you don't miss any unauthorized charges made using your credit card.
+Still, it's a good idea to review your billing statement for a few months after the loss to make sure you don't miss any unauthorized charges made using your credit card.
 If you see any charges that you did not make, report them to your creditor immediately.